Jake-Kyle/JakeKyle.GitHub.io/index.md

 ## Welcome to my GitHub Page!

-You can use the [editor on GitHub](https://github.com/Jake-Kyle/JakeKyle.GitHub.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 ```markdown
 A dataset that I find highly interesting and valid in this day and age is the COVID one from the _awesome-datascience_ GitHub.
 The **URL** for downloading the data can be found at: _https://datahub.io/core/covid-19_.
 This data can be analyzed to see what